Montecruz Beach Resort, Zambales (Travel)

 Montecruz Beach Resort How to Get There

-For public transportation: Take Victory Liner from the Cubao Station to Iba Zambales. for P250.
-Tell the driver you will get down in San Felipe town.
-From there, you may take a tricycle and tell them you will go to Montecruz.
-I’m not sure with the fare because it’s really isolated.
+Take Victory Liner from the Cubao Station to Iba, Zambales, for P250.
+Tell the driver you will get off at San Felipe town.
+From there, you can take a tricycle and tell them you’re heading to Montecruz.
+I’m not sure about the fare since it’s quite isolated.

-For private transportation: Actually, we just trusted Waze on this.
-For the toll fee, we paid P45 for Paso De Blas, Valenzuela and then paid P112 for San Fernando, Pampanga.
-The road we took is the zigzag one when we entered Zambales.
+We just trusted Waze for this.
+For the toll fees, we paid P45 for Paso De Blas, Valenzuela, and P112 for San Fernando, Pampanga.
+The road we took was the zigzag one when we entered Zambales.

 So there.
-I hope I was able to help you calculate your budget for your quick beach getaway!
-For reservations, you may contact Ate Mila, 0919 488 9185 since Montecruz’ Facebook page is not active.
+I hope I was able to help you calculate your budget for a quick beach getaway!
+For reservations, you can contact Ate Mila at 0919 488 9185 since Montecruz’s Facebook page is not active.

 Montecruz Beach Resort Address: Aragoza St., Brgy Sto Nino, San Felipe, Zambales